nomcycle/comfyui-dev/README.md

 5. Then it will prompt you for the platform, select **"Linux"**.
 6. Select continue when prompted.
 7. VSCode remote development server will then be downloaded to `/workspace` folder.
 8. Once it's finished vscode by default opens the home folder: `~/`.
-There isn't currently a way to change this.
+There isn't currently a way to change this in VSCode yet.
 However, now you can perform **"File->Open Folder"** or (Ctrl + O) and type in `/workspace/ComfyUI`, and that folder will show up in your **"Recents Folders"** for quick access.